To identify website visitors, CDP uses the following steps:

 If a visitor lands on your website from an external source, the source must send a unique ID for that visitor to your website.
 This can be sent in the redirect URL, cookie value, or any other web pass mechanism.
 You must store this unique ID on the website and persist it across the session cookie.
 Acquia recommends that you persist the unique ID information for a browser session.

-After you receive the information from the external source, you must forward the same to CDP through the CDP Webtag library or DW Tracker API.
-CDP can identify website visitors by leveraging this data.
-The unique identifier must be passed in the payload of the HTTP call based on the authentication status of your website visitor:
+After you receive the information from the external source, you must forward the same to CDP through the CDP WebTag library or DW Tracker API.
+CDP identifies the website visitors by leveraging this data.
+You must pass the unique identifier in the payload of the HTTP call based on the authentication status of your website visitor.

 User is logged in to your website: